Guide

 Camp kitchen

-• Portable camp stove and fuel canister
+• Portable camp stove and fuel canister (canister type depends on altitude — isobutane canisters underperform above 10,000ft)

-• Plates, bowls, and cups
+• Plates, bowls, and cups (titanium or hard-anodized for backpacking; anything for car camping)

-• Utensil set (fork, knife, spoon, camp spatula)
+• Utensil set

-• Biodegradable camp soap and scrubber
+• Biodegradable camp soap and a small scrubber

 • Collapsible wash basin

-• Water filter or purification tablets
+• Water filter or purification tablets — Sawyer Squeeze or Katadyn BeFree for backpacking-weight setups

 • Reusable water bottles (at least 2L capacity per person)